-An important college admissions To-Do for high schools juniors is to take the ACT or SAT and get the best score they can.
+An important college admissions to-do for high schools juniors is to take the ACT or SAT and get the best score they can.
 Putting in the effort to do well on these admissions tests is worth it, experts say.

 But which test to take?
 When to take it?
 And how best to prepare?

-We caught up with Jonathan Chiu, National ACT & SAT Content Director for The Princeton Review to find out what parents need to know about college admissions testing.
-Start by taking a look at your student’s sophomore year results for the PSAT (a preliminary for the SAT) or the Pre-ACT (a preliminary for the ACT).
-Did they take both tests?
+While some students take both tests, most prefer to focus on just one.
+It’s helpful to understand some of the differences between the tests.
+Start by taking a look at your student’s sophomore year results for the PSAT or the PreACT.
 Did they do better on one than the other?
-How students perform on the practice tests is an excellent indicator of how they’ll do on the SAT or the ACT.
+How students perform on these tests is an excellent indicator of how well they’ll do on the SAT or the ACT.

-“The PSAT is built and scaled so that the score a student gets on that test is what she would get on the SAT if the student were to take it that day,” notes Chiu.
+The PSAT is built and scaled so that the score a student gets on that test is what she would get on the SAT if the student were to take it that day,” notes Jonathan Chiu, National ACT & SAT Content Director for The Princeton Review.

-If your student didn’t take the PSAT or the PreACT, then Chiu recommends your student take practice tests for both the ACT and SAT (you can find them for free online at Princetonreview.com) as a way to see which they prefer.
 Even students who did take the PSAT and/or PreACT can benefit from this exercise.
 In addition to helping them figure out which test to take, taking full-length practice tests helps students learn where they need to focus their preparation.

-Preparing For College Entrance Exams
+How to Prepare for College Entrance Exams

-Chiu recommends that, if possible, students use the summer before junior year.
+Chiu recommends that, if possible, students prep the summer before junior year.
 In general, junior year can be busy, so it’s helpful to get testing done as early as possible.

 Prepping for these tests will pay off with a higher score, even for students who have already demonstrated they can do well with high scores on the PSAT or PreACT.
 “Both these tests are extremely coachable,” says Chiu.
 “You can improve an ACT score by 5, 8, or even 10 composite points.”
 You can also improve an SAT score by 300 to 400 points, according to Chiu.
 “It’s not just learning the content.
 It’s learning the strategies for answering certain kinds of questions or passages.”